Battle of Freiberg: Battle

 At dawn on 29 October Prince Henry formed his army on the ground to the west of Lang Hennersdorf, detailing Forcade with the reserve to the north, Kleist to the south to pin Meyer, with Seydlitz and Stutterheim to attack the heights held by the Reichsarmy.
 As they advanced, the leading elements of the Prussian army skirmished briefly with the Croats in the woods, but these troops soon withdrew in the face of formed infantry.
 Young Stutterheim's attack, however, met stiff resistance from the corps of Campitelli, and for a time the attack stalled.
 Several Prussian cavalry attacks also failed to shift the Austrians, and a regiment had to be borrowed from the left wing in order to stabilise this front.
 While the main Prussian army attacked this position, Seydlitz, finding the ground difficult for his cavalry, took command of the infantry on his wing and attacked Campitelli's flank.
 With the pressure mounting, Stolberg began to move his line to the south in order to bolster the defence of a hillock known as the Trois Croix.
 Henry also recognised the importance of this feature and rushed his grenadiers towards it.
 The Imperial cavalry charged the Prussians, and although driven off with losses, bought enough time for the Reichsarmy grenadiers to take possession of the hill.

 Old Stutterheim, never one to stand idly by, noticed the shift of the Reichsarmy southwards and realised that the defenders to his front had been weakened by this move.
 He ordered his troops to attack without delay, and the Austrian infantry began to crumble.
-The Prussian Belling Hussars and KR4 charged through the enemy infantry, who broke and were cut down by the victorious Prussians.
+The Prussian Belling Hussars and the Cuirassier Regiment 4 charged through the enemy infantry, who broke and were cut down by the victorious Prussians.
 With his allies in retreat and his flanks wide open, Stolberg ordered a general retreat.
 The Reichsarmy withdrew from their positions, followed by the remainder of Campitelli's troops.
 As predicted, Mayer's corps did not leave their positions to help the rest of their army, Meyer later protesting that he had obeyed orders to hold his position to the last drop of blood.
 The Prussians lost 1400 men, the allies 7000 men, 9 colours and 28 guns.